TonyH0401/langchain-groq-mysql-query-gen-cli/README.md

 # Generate (optimized) MySQL Query using LangChain and GroqAI on CLI (Version 02)

-Welcome MySQL Query Generation using Langchain and GroqAI Project!
+Welcome to MySQL Query Generation Project using LangChain and GroqAI!
 This project is designed to be a guide, testing and implementation for generating MySQL Query using LangChain and GroqAI.

 ## Table of Contents